 SIPP Investment Options

-As discussed above, a SIPP offers more flexibility and transparency over what you invest in through your pension.
+As we’ve already discussed, a SIPP offers more flexibility and transparency over what you invest in through your pension.
 Whether you decide to manage your pension investments yourself or want an experienced portfolio manager to make the investment decisions on your behalf, there are some important things you should consider to put your pension in the best position to reach your retirement goals.

 - Your investments should reflect your financial situation and time horizon